Sanibel Island Vacation Rentals

 Burnap Cottage built in 1898

 This is the second-oldest structure in the Historical Village.
 It has been utilized as a cottage to host Sunday services, as a fishing haven in the winter and lastly, as a home.
-In 1998, the Burnap Cottage was given to the Village and restored to his original condition.
+In 1998, the Burnap Cottage was given to the Village and restored to its original condition.

 Sanibel Packing House built in 1900